 California ranks first in the nation in fig production, accounting for nearly 98 percent of all figs produced.
-The California fig industry consists of both fresh fruit and processed fruit.
-The average price per pound of dried figs was $5.85 in 2013.
-(ERS)
+The California fig industry consists of both fresh fruit and processed fruit (ERS).

 Mission figs are used primarily for dried fruit, paste or juice concentrate, while Kadota are used for canning, preserving and fig paste.
 The Calimyrna fig is processed as dried fruit or paste.